 For some couples, the four consultation sessions may be sufficient to adequately address and resolve issues of concern.
 However, for most couples the initial consultation provides a starting point for more extended work taking place over a period of several months.

 Discernment Counseling.
-For a husband or wife who is unwilling to participate in marriage counseling - but not yet ready to end the marriage - Discernment Counseling is recommended.
+For a spouse who is unwilling to participate in marriage counseling - but not yet ready to end the marriage - Discernment Counseling is recommended.
 Discernment Counseling is a short-term process of individual counseling (one to five sessions) which helps the "undecided spouse" gain greater insight into their marital situation and options.
-Discernment counseling provides an initial step which may lead to a commitment to work with their spouse to address problem issues and find solutions to build a better marriage.
+Discernment counseling provides an initial step which may lead to a commitment to work with their partner to address problem issues and find solutions to build a better marriage or relationship.

-Marriage Intensive Therapy - For couples who wish to confront issues and transform their marriage in the most focused and rapid manner possible, Marriage Intensive Therapy provides an appropriate treatment option.
-This format provides a one-day intensive therapeutic process (5-6 hours) - typically taking place on a Friday or Saturday).
-This therapeutic intervention format brings critical issues into focus - often resulting in immediate and sustained changes in a couple's interactions.
+Marriage Intensive Therapy - For couples who wish to confront issues and transform their marriage in the most focused and rapid manner possible, Marriage Intensive Therapy is an option.
+This MIT format ia one-day intensive therapeutic focus (5-6 hours) that includes an initial assessment, individual interviews with both partners, and an extended therapeutic session.
+The MIT typically takes place all-day on either a Friday or Saturday.
+This therapeutic intervention format brings critical issues into focus, presents specific recommendations for change, and reinforces the couple's commitment to the relationship.
+This intensive approach often results in immediate and sustained changes in a couple's interactions.
 Please contact Dr. Canfield to discuss your particular circumstances and if the Marriage Intensive Therapy format may be appropriate to your needs and circumstances.